-It has a built in RFID block so that cards inside the wallet cannot be read.
-The wallet itself comprises two plastic cheeks which includes the RFID block, and screwed to the outward facing sides of those are decorative/protective faceplates.
-Sandwiched between the faceplates and the plastic cheeks is the very strong elastic band that holds the wallet closed.
+The Ridge Wallet has a built in RFID block so that credit and ID cards inside the wallet cannot be read.
+The wallet comprises two plastic cheeks which house the RFID block, and screwed to the outward facing sides of those are decorative/protective faceplates.
+Sandwiched between the faceplates and the plastic cheeks is the strong elasticated band that holds the wallet closed.

-I couldn’t justify the cost of the burnt titanium finish, even though I really liked the look of it, so I went with an aluminium finish that matches my favorite Zippo lighter.
+As much as I liked the look of the burnt titanium finish, I couldn’t justify the cost, so I bought a wallet with an aluminium finish that closely matches the look of my favorite Zippo lighter.

-There are two options available for holding your cash – one uses another elasticated band to hold cash, and the one I opted for, which has a money clip.
+There are two options available for holding your cash – one uses another elasticated band to hold the cash, and the one I opted for, uses a money clip.
 I’ve never used a money clip before so it will be interesting to see how I get on with it.
-If I hate the clip I can buy the band and install it.
+Fortunately If I don’t like the money clip I can buy the band and install it.
 [Update: after three months’ use I’m sticking with the money clip – it’s working fine for me.]

-It is very well made and looks very good.
-However, it feels heavier than I expected, although checking on the scales I found that it weighs 2.12oz empty: – and fully loaded (for me) with eight bills and nine cards it weighs , 4.09oz.
-However that is it all relative.
-Both my Everyday carry knife and lighter each weigh more than that.
-And at least you know you have it in your pocket.
+The Ridge Wallet is well made and looks good.
+It feels heavier than I expected, although checking on the scales I found that it weighs 2.12oz empty, and fully loaded (for me) with eight bills and nine cards: 4.09oz.
+My everyday carry knife and lighter each weigh more than that.
+Having some ‘heft’ at least you know you have it in your pocket.

 Accessing the cards takes practice, but is quite easy.
 There are lots of videos on YouTube, showing how to use it.
-The only downside is the cost, which is about right for a fully-fledged leather wallet, but seems a little expensive for what you get.
-However, it works, looks like it is going to last for many years, and looks good too, so I was prepared to pay the price for what might just be the last wallet I buy.Copyright © 2017 Gary Allman, all rights reserved.
+The only downside so far, is the cost, which is about right for a fully-fledged leather wallet, but seems a little expensive for what you get.
+However, it works and should last for many years.
+It looks good too, and I was prepared to pay the price for what might just be the last wallet I buy.Copyright © 2017 Gary Allman, all rights reserved.